Henry Cord Meyer

 Henry Cord Meyer (1912 – 2001) was an American historian specializing in modern European and Central European history.
 He was an expert on the politics and economics of airships in the post-World War I period (1920-1938).

 Biography

 The only child of German immigrants Henry H. and Sophie (née Abhmann) Meyer, Henry Cord Meyer was born on 12 February 1913 in Chicago, Illinois.
 After his father died in 1920, Meyer and his mother moved first to Eldora, Colorado; Meyer grew up in Colorado Springs.
-Meyer earned his B.A. degree at the University of Colorado in 1935; he spent one year as a student at the Konsular Academy in Vienna (1935-1936) before continuing his studies in the United States, receiving his master's degree at the University of Iowa (1937), and his PhD from Yale University in 1941.
+Meyer earned his B.A. degree at the University of Colorado in 1935; he spent one year as a student at the Konsular Academy in Vienna (1935-1936) before continuing his studies in the United States, receiving his master's degree at the University of Iowa (1937).
+He received his Ph.D. from Yale University in 1941.
+His dissertation, “Mittleuropa: Concept and Reality, 1914-1917,” which was later published as a book, was written under the supervision of Hajo Holborn, the eminent historian.